Phileosopher/commonplace/identity-christian.md

 - High neuroticism: He'll require you to give over the [unknown](unknown.md) to Him more frequently.
 - Low neuroticism: He'll introduce more [emotionally volatile](mind-feelings.md) people into your life.

-All of it is to develop you into the perfection Jesus has planned for you:
+All of these changes are to develop you into the perfection Jesus has planned for you:

 - A *very* high openness to any experiences God wants to provide.
 - High conscientiousness, where you will enjoy living righteously.